StrangeDS/ViewFinderRe/README.md

 - In C++-based classes (e.g., `BP_PawnStandInSteppable`), it works correctly, and you can use this function to get a reference to the original Actor.
 - In pure Blueprint classes (e.g., `BP_CubeStandIn`), it does not work as expected.
 You must create a Blueprint variable to manually store a reference to the original Actor, as demonstrated in `BP_CubeStandIn`.
 - The root cause for this inconsistency is currently undetermined.

+[**Demo video 7**](https://www.bilibili.com/video/BV1HgBoB4EMd/?&p=7): Creating a stand-in for any Actor in a template level, and implementing teleportation.

 ### *Using the Time Rewinding System*
 This section introduces two primary methods of use.